lienebriede/habit-api/README.md

 During testing, attempting to extend the active period of a habit stack occasionally triggered an `IntegrityError` due to duplicate log entries.
 This happened when a request tried to create a habit log for a combination of `habit_stack_id`, `user_id`, and `date` that already existed.

 *Fix:* To address this issue, a duplicate-check mechanism was added to the `HabitExtendView`.
 Before creating new habit logs, the backend now filters for existing logs that match the intended date range and skips those dates to avoid duplication.
 Additionally, the response was updated to return a meaningful success or partial-success message.

+4.
+The `check_and_deactivate` function in the HabitStacking model is designed to automatically set a habit stack's goal to `'NO_GOAL'` once the `active_until` date is passed.
+However, this function requires explicit calls to execute, and to automate it, a cron job or a scheduled task would need to be installed.
+Without this automation, the function remains unused and inactive.

+*Decision:*
+The habit stack can remain set to `'DAILY'`, and users can manually extend it when desired.
+Logs will still be generated from the date the user clicks the extend button, ensuring no loss of functionality.
+The `check_and_deactivate` function has been removed from the model, if needed, a cron job can be added to periodically call this function and automatically deactivate outdated habit stacks.
+For now, this enhancement is deferred to keep the system simpler and maintainable.